atsapura/CardManagement/README.md

 So you just have to navigate to `docker` folder and run `docker-compose up`.
 That's it.

 For web api `Giraffe` framework will be used.
 However now it's not there yet, so you have to run it from `CardManagement.Console` project for now.

+## Project overview

+There are several projects in this solution, in order of referencing:

+- CardManagement.Common.
+Self explainatory, I guess.
+- CardManagement.
+This is a business logic project, a core of this application.
+Domain types, actions and composition root for this layer
+- CardManagement.Data.
+Data access layer.
+Contains entities, db interaction functions and composition root for this layer.
+- CardManagement.Infrastructure.
+In here you'll find a global coposition root, logging, app configuration functions.
+- CardManagement.Console/CardManagement.Api.
+Entry point for using global composition root from infrastructure.